Criminal Law FAQs

 To find answers to the frequently asked questions listed below, click the respective category link.
 Still have questions?
 Contact us today.
 Our Columbus criminal defense attorneys look forward to sitting down with you to discuss your case and help resolve your legal situation.

 What is the fee for a consultation?

-How much will it cost for you to handle my case?
+How much will it cost for you to handle my criminal law case?

 We typically assess legal fees on a flat rate basis.
 The amount of the flat rate depends on many factors, such as type of charge, jurisdiction, and prior criminal record.
 Sometimes the fee will be graduated.
 In this situation, there will be minimum fee, with additional fees in the event of motion hearings or trials.

 In certain circumstances we bill on an hourly basis.
 Hourly billing is common for white collar defense.
 We also engage in hourly billing in situations where the status of the case is uncertain.
 This is common where there is a police investigation but no charges pending.